Generation of the TyEL contribution

 TyEL contribution components

 The TyEL contribution is calculated and paid on a monthly basis.
 The employer reports the earnings of their employees to the Incomes Register, generally within five days from the salary payment date.
 Elo will retrieve the relevant earnings information from the Incomes Register and utilise this information to calculate the TyEL contribution.

-The TyEL contribution of large-scale employees consists of seven components:
+The TyEL contribution consists of following components:

 - Old-age pension component

 - Statutory charges component

 - Expense loading component